 The extent to which a state bureaucracy is shielded from these interests determines not only the extent of corruption in a country but also its development prospects.

 Where corruption is systemic in an organisation (in some departments and municipalities it is; in others, it is not), it can focus the energy of state managers on fighting factional battles for the control of state resources.
+Or on fighting against these interests to protect the space to simply do their jobs.
+It can paralyse decision-making and routine departmental work.

 A typical inner dialogue for these officials is one along these lines: “Who is it that I take direction and orders from?
 My line manager?
 Or the other guy in my department who has a direct line to the MEC, who has a direct line to particular business interests?
 Well, seeing that the situation is unclear, I think I’ll just keep my head down and not make a decision at all.”